reh3376/plc-gbt/docs/notes/note01.md

 4. Consult @DEVELOPMENT_GUIDE.md after the initial scan.
 Use it to confirm architecture expectations, naming conventions, and any in-progress initiatives that should influence the solution before drafting implementation notes.

-5. Coordinate implementation with Theia extension guidelines and shared components to keep the shell, panels, and workflows consistent across the IDE.
+5. Coordinate implementation with Next.js component patterns and shared components to keep panels, layouts, and workflows consistent across the IDE.

 6. Decide whether you are prototyping or delivering production-ready UI work, documenting exploratory branches clearly and polishing production code to meet linting and UX quality bars.